BigData-IsfahanUni/PerAnSel/README.md

 </span>

 # PerAnSel: A Novel Transformer-based Persian Question Answering System
 About 110 million people from Iran, Tajikistan, Afghanistan, and six other countries speak Persian.
 The Persian language is: (1) free word order, (2) right-to-left, (3) morphologically-rich, and (4) low-resource.
 In order to address the need for a high-quality answer selection dataset for the Persian language, we present PASD; the first large-scale native answer selection dataset for the Persian language.
 PASD contains approximately 100,000 question-answer pairs on [Persian Wikipedia](https://fa.wikipedia.org/) articles and is the first large-scale native answer selection dataset for the Persian language which is created by native annotators.
-To show the quality of PASD, we employed it to train state of the art QA systems.
-We also present PerAnSel: a novel transformer-based persian question answering system.
+We also translate [WikiQA](https://www.microsoft.com/en-us/download/details.aspx?id=52419) dataset to Persian.
+To show the quality of PASD, we employed it to train state of the art answer selection systems.
+Finally, we present PerAnSel: a novel transformer-based persian question answering system.

 # Dataset
 ### Download
 The PASD and WikiFA datasets are available for download from the [`PASD`](https://github.com/BigData-IsfahanUni/PerAnSel/tree/main/PASD) and [`WikiFA`](https://github.com/BigData-IsfahanUni/PerAnSel/tree/main/WikiFA), respectively.
-The statistics of the PerAnsSel and WikiFA are shown below:
+The statistics of the PASD and WikiFA are shown below:
 |  Split | Train |  Dev |  Test |
 | :----: | :---: | :--: | :---: |
 |  PASD  | 17567 | 1000 |  1000 |